TimGrt/ansible-windows-workshop/docs/preparation.md

       + User Account
         * Your User Account
       + VSCode Settings
-        * All Settings, preferences, themes commands and a lot more to explore here
+        * All Settings, preferences, themes, commands and a lot more to explore
     ```

-    This is small overview.
+    This is small overview for the vanilla VSCode experience.
 We will add more functionality in the preparation phase.

 Add the *Remote Explorer* extension as your first Plugin.
 <figure markdown>